-One of regular customers, a devoted Windows user, was tempted to upgrade from Windows 7 to windows 10 for free, who could blame him?
+One of the regular customers, a devoted Windows user, was tempted to upgrade from Windows 7 to Windows 10 for free, who could blame him?

 Windows 10 upgrade lost all passwords included Windows 7 password to access actual windows.
 Other wiped passwords are Windows Live Mail and Skype.
 Only Firefox passwords for websites left intact.
-Icons no longer recognizable eg I could not find Programs and Features in Control Panel because it looks completely different.
-Apart of losing passwords Windows 10 disabled antivirus Bitdefender.
-So after recovering Windows password Manly Electronics had to reinstall antivirus from scratch!
+Icons no longer recognisable, e.g. I could not find Programs and Features in Control Panel because it looks completely different.
+Apart from losing passwords Windows 10 disabled antivirus Bitdefender.
+So after recovering Windows password I had to reinstall antivirus from scratch.

-Automatic Updates can get stack in endless loop.
+- Automatic Updates can get stuck in endless loop.
 A registry tweak required to fix that.

-A Wi-Fi driver can be forcibly installed and Wi-Fi connection can be lost, that particular one can happens because of third party network drivers such as work or business VPN drivers been installed on Windows 7.
+- A WiFi driver can be forcibly installed, and WiFi connection can be lost, that particular one can happen because of third-party network drivers such as work or business VPN drivers been installed on Windows 7.

-The wash up, the Free Windows upgrade cost the user a couple of hundred dollars.
-So if you really want to support struggling global IT industry, please do upgrade to Windows 10!
-Our client expected a simple process, at the press of a button, at no cost, unfortunately this was not the case.
+The wash-up, the Free Windows upgrade cost the user a couple of hundred dollars.
+So if you want to support struggling global IT industry, please do upgrade to Windows 10!
+Our client expected a simple process, at the press of a button, at no cost.
+Unfortunately, this was not the case.